Most design competitions end with a drawing.

 First Prize

-Mork-Ulnes — Manzanita Lookout
+Mork-Ulnes Architects — Manzanita Lookout

 A tower-like retreat drawing on regional fire lookouts, clad in galvanized metal with operable shutters; rooted in the Sierra foothills with an open-air roost above.